anjos/site/content/category/courses/rr.rst

 :cover: images/covers/reproducible-research.png
 :summary: This is a course on Reproducible Research (RR) for research engineers
           working with software applications in Pattern Recognition (PR) and Machine Learning (ML).
-It motivates and explains con- cepts behind RR, an increasing trend in scientific publications in this niche, its implications and tools for implementing it on an individual or group levels.
+It motivates and explains concepts behind RR, an increasing trend in scientific publications in this niche, its implications and tools for implementing it on an individual or group levels.
 It is a hands-on course in the sense students will be